Georges Garmou

-Mar George Garmo (8 December 1921 – 9 September 1999) was the Archbishop of the Chaldean Catholic Archeparchy of Mosul (Mausiliensis Chaldaeorum) in Iraq from 14 September 1980 until his death on 9 September 1999.
+Mar Georges Francis Garmou (8 December 1921 – 9 September 1999) was an Iraqi Chaldean Catholic hierarch, who served as an Archbishop of Mosul (Mausiliensis Chaldaeorum) in Iraq from 14 September 1980 until his death on 9 September 1999.

 Biography

-He was born Georges Francis Garmo in 1921 in Tel Keppe near Mosul, Iraq to a Chaldean Catholic Assyrian family.
+He was born Georges Francis Garmou in 1921 in Tel Keppe near Mosul, Iraq to a Chaldean Catholic Assyrian family.
 He entered the Chaldean Patriarchal Seminary in 1934.
 In 1939, he went to Rome to further his studies.
 He was ordained a priest there on his 24th birthday, 8 December 1945.
 He received a PhD in Divinity and a master's degree in Philosophy from the Pontifical Urbaniana University in Rome.

 Mission in Patriarchate Seminary In Iraq

 During this time there was a scarcity of educated Catholic priests in Iraq.
-As Rev. Garmo was studying to receive a Ph.D in philosophy, he was requested by the Patriarchate to return to Iraq to minister to the growing Chaldean Patriarchal Seminary, which at the time lacked an extensive Theology and Philosophy department and staff.
-Rev. Garmo returned to Iraq in the summer of 1947, where he would spearhead the new and improved Philosophy and Theological studies at Chaldean Patriarchal Seminary the following year.
+As Rev. Garmou was studying to receive a Ph.D in philosophy, he was requested by the Patriarchate to return to Iraq to minister to the growing Chaldean Patriarchal Seminary, which at the time lacked an extensive Theology and Philosophy department and staff.
+Rev. Garmou returned to Iraq in the summer of 1947 and taught at the Chaldean Patriarchal Seminary.
+He went on to lead the new Philosophy and Theological studies department there the following year.

 Following his first year as a teacher, in 1949 he was elevated to rector of the Seminary, in which capacity he served until September 1960.
-During his tenure as Seminary Rector, Garmo was assisted by Patriarch Mar Raphael Bidawid before his elevation to the Patriarchate.
+During his tenure as Seminary Rector, Garmou was assisted by Patriarch Mar Raphael Bidawid before his elevation to the Patriarchate.